-MenuEmployee Benefits Forms Home and General Ergonomics Resources Zoom Additional Resources Listening to Voicemail in Email Forwarding Your Desk Phone Accessing the Village Portal for Intranet and R:Drive Share Files Faxing by email
+MenuEmployee Benefits Forms Tips for getting help from IT Home and General Ergonomics Resources Zoom Additional Resources Listening to Voicemail in Email Forwarding Your Desk Phone Accessing the Village Portal for Intranet and R:Drive Share Files Faxing by email

 2020-2021 Village Employee Benefits benefits overview guide (PDF)

 2020 Open enrollment presentation (PDF)